 MESSAGE FROM SUPERINTENDENT OF SCHOOLS

-In an effort to re-open our schools, and in order to be in compliance with state regulations, I am pleased to present this HF REOPENING PLAN.
-The document will provide our community with a detailed set of guidelines to assist in the welcoming of our students and staff back.
-It has been my honor to lead the district HF Ready Task Force and I am grateful for the work that the administration, parents and staff have done to prepare our schools for the reopening of our school doors.
+In an effort to re-open our schools, and in order to be in compliance with state regulations, we are pleased to present this HF REOPENING PLAN.
+The document will provide our community with a detailed set of guidelines to assist in the welcoming of our students and staff each day.

 The HF REOPENING PLAN was created to ensure consistency across the schools and with a specific focus on the health and safety of our students and staff.
 In this plan you will find specific details and guidelines regarding nutrition, facilities, technology, transportation and school schedules.
-Many of our areas, such as special education, athletics and extracurricular activities are also aligned with the department of health and Center for Disease Control guidelines.
-Our plan will remain flexible and provide details and procedures to be implemented in the event we will have to switch from in-person learning to hybrid or online.
+Many of our areas, such as special education, athletics and extracurricular activities are also aligned with the New York State Department of Health and Center for Disease Control guidelines.
+Our plan will remain flexible and provide details and procedures to be implemented in the event we will have to switch between instructional models.

 Back to Top